 Mr Redman said The Nationals opposition to the Bill should not come as a surprise to the Liberal Party.

-Mr Waldron said: “Over recent weeks, we’ve expressed our concerns regarding the level of detail the State Government has provided us regarding the sale of the Fremantle Port.”
+“Over recent weeks, we’ve expressed our concerns regarding the level of detail the State Government has provided us regarding the sale of the Fremantle Port,” Mr Redman said.

-“As of today, there is still no detail publically available for us or key stakeholders to consider.”
+“As of today, there is still no detail in the public realm available for us or key stakeholders to consider.”

-The Nationals WA have sought feedback from the community regarding the Fremantle Port over the past week.
+Mr Redman said The Nationals WA had sought feedback from the community regarding the Fremantle Port over the past week.